 I’m standing in an unfinished suite at the Perianth Hotel.
 Scattered around me are piles of scrap, tiles and construction equipment.
 Straight ahead, there’s a stunning wall-to-wall view of the Parthenon.
 As I breathe in cement dust and the smell of fresh paint, I ask hotel manager Andreas Kottas about the floor.
 The designers from K-Studio already told me everything had been stripped before they arrived, but the black terrazzo looks like an original feature of the 1930s building.
 “No, it’s brand new,” Kottas assures me.
 “But every design choice was made to reflect the history of the building.”

-It won’t be the first time I hear that line.
+It won’t be the last time I hear that line.
 On the surface, Athens’ latest hotel trend seems to be about size; small hotels have been popping up across town.
 Some have adopted the trendy “micro hotel” label, while others go with “inn,” “B&B” or “boutique hotel.”
 But what they all have in common, a factor more important than their size, is that they’re housed in old buildings, carefully renovated with respect to the history of each space.
 Compared to conventional hotels, they feature fewer rooms, but far more character and charm.

 Situated near the ever-lively Aghia Irini Square, the rooms of the Perianth have been thoughtfully designed to echo the Art Deco style of the 1930s.
 Surprisingly spacious, they pair masculine features (industrial sliding doors and metal) with feminine touches (colors like Pantone’s Rose Quartz & Serenity).
 A delight for the eyes, they are a travel blogger’s dream come true.